Beckler Peak Comments

 Second, the point marked on maps as "5062" (the summit elevation) is on the East Peak.

 Third, I personally thought the view from the East Peak felt like the Middle Peak was shorter in elevation.
 The same for the West Peak.
-In reality, the West Peak is probably higher in elevation.
-Here's why: The distance between the Middle Peak and West Peak is about twice the distance than the Middle Peak and East Peak, so although the West Peak might appear to be slightly shorter, it is probably actually higher due to distance perception and angle of parallax.
-The different peaks appear to be each different elevations from other mountains/angle, as well.
+The different peaks appear to be each different elevations from other mountains/angles, as well.
 In the grand scheme of things, it probably does not matter, but it's fun to have controversy like this.
 We need to bring some Geological Equipment up there to settle this. ;-)

 |Posted Feb 19, 2010 2:22 pm|